 York County has a variety of options to consider as recruiters target companies for future expansion.
 There are adequate sites and public infrastructure to support a wide range of manufacturing operations.
 Because of its proximity to Charlotte, the county can offer an attractive alternative to corporations looking to relocate headquarters, telemarketing and information services and research facilities.
 The relocation of Shutterfly Inc., from Mecklenburg County (NC) to a vacant warehouse building north of Fort Mill is an example of that type of recruitment.
-The company intends to create several hundred new jobs.
-Other recent announcements include Lash Group, LPL Financial and UC Synergetic who will locate their corporate headquarters to the County creating thousands of new jobs.
+The company has created several hundred new jobs.
+Other previous announcements include Lash Group, LPL Financial and UC Synergetic.
+The Lash Group and LPL